Amadeus-22/Amadeus-22/README.md

 ---

 <p align="center">
-  Looking for challenging projects that require a blend of analytical depth and reliable system implementation. <br>
-  Let's connect on <a href="https://www.linkedin.com/in/pedro-barbosa-0143a6289/">LinkedIn</a>!
+  Explore my work on <a href="https://dilectusadeo.com/">my website</a> or connect with me on <a href="https://www.linkedin.com/in/pedro-barbosa-0143a6289/">LinkedIn</a>!
 </p>